-If this is your method, wad up about 4 thick slices of bacon and stuff it down in the net, right on top of the turkey roast.
+If this is your method, grab 4 thick slices of bacon and stuff it down in the net, right on top of the turkey roast.

 The bacon will render while it cooks and that bacon grease will run down the turkey roast keeping it moist and will even add some extra flavor.